 Getting back to SEO and the topic at hand, SEO takes time to understand and master.

-To me, both SEO and web development are symbiotic, and it's the primary service offered by Zadro Web.
+To me, both SEO and web development are symbiotic and are the primary services offered by Zadro Web.

 Let me explain.